GRH-BCI/svcca/README.md

+# About this fork of the fork

+I made some changes so this should actually work now.
+No promises.
+Original readme below.

 # About this fork

 This is a Python 3 port of the original SVCCA code so that it runs with Numpy,